aaronsisler/projects.java.java-lambda/README.md

 ## Publish

 Take the jar file that was produced from the above package step and upload it into AWS Lambda through the AWS Console

+## Usage

+### Database Service
+GetItem from a table with a given key.

+Projection Expression can be added to limit the fields that are returns.

+Projection Expression is a quote-delmited comma separated list of fields to return.